GolakiyaVishal/data_stream/README.md

 # 🏠 Data Stream

-This repository provides a clean, extendable, and production-ready implementation of an **AddressRepository** pattern in Flutter.
+This repository provides a clean, extendable, and production-ready implementation of an **Repository** pattern in Flutter.
 It features:

 - ✅ Singleton architecture
 - ✅ In-memory caching for API responses